facebookincubator/velox/velox/docs/configs.rst

      - allow_null_partition_keys
      - bool
      - true
-     - Determines whether null values for partition keys are allowed or not. if false, it will threw error message like "Partition key must not be null" when writing data with null partition key.
+     - Determines whether null values for partition keys are allowed or not.
+If not, fails with "Partition key must not be null" error message when writing data with null partition key.
-       **Important Note:**
+       Null check for partitioning key should be used only when partitions are generated dynamically during query execution.
-       the check for null partition keys should be applied only when partition keys are generated dynamically at runtime during query execution.
        For queries that write to fixed partitions, this check should happen much earlier before the Velox execution even starts.
    * - ignore_missing_files
      -
      - bool